Best Delay Pedal – Digital and Analog Top Picks

 The Donner Yellow Fall is not an analog delay AT ALL.
 It uses a very digital PT2399 delay chip.
 That is not a BBD.
 The fact that the Yellow Fall has some analog components does not make it an analog delay; ALL pedals, even those that use digital processors, have analog components.
 Please do not label delay pedals that don’t use BBDs as analog delays.

 We had some discussion over this when we published this edition.
-We decided to classify it as analog due to the Donner website saying, "This all-analog stompbox reproduces the warm and natural classic vintage analog delay sound" on their website.
+We decided to classify it as analog due to the Donner website saying, “This all-analog stompbox reproduces the warm and natural classic vintage analog delay sound” on the Donner Music website.

 I’ll have another chat with Alexander about this to decide if we should reclassify it as digital.